07jikim/Densovirus_Novel-virus/README.md

   - Quality score < Q20
   - Length < 50 bp
 - This step also included contaminant and duplicate removal.
+- This step also included contaminant and duplicate removal.

 ```bash
 bbduk.sh in1=sample_R1.fastq.gz in2=sample_R2.fastq.gz \